Bakerloo line extension: Elephant & Castle to Lewisham

 The route of the extension would begin between Lambeth North and Elephant & Castle, as a branch off the existing Bakerloo line tunnels.
 The new tunnels would allow for a faster and more direct route, as the end of the existing Bakerloo line tunnels point south towards Camberwell.
 Consequently, new platforms would have been built at Elephant & Castle, underneath the Shopping Centre.
 The tunnels would then continue south east, generally following the Old Kent Road.
 Burgess Park station would be located on the site of the Old Kent Road Tesco, adjacent to Burgess Park.
-During construction, the site would be used to launch tunnel boring machines (TBM) to dig the running tunnels towards Lambeth North.
+During construction, the site would be used to launch tunnel boring machines (TBMs) to dig the running tunnels towards Lambeth North.
 The line would then continue south-east underneath the Old Kent Road.
-Old Kent Road station would be located on the former site of the Toys "R" Us, adjacent to Asylum Road.
+Old Kent Road station would be located on the site of an existing Lidl supermarket, adjacent to Asylum Road.
 The line would continue south-east, along the Old Kent Road and New Cross Road.
 New Cross Gate station would be located on the New Cross Gate Retail Park (Sainsbury's), just west of the existing station.
 This site would be the main construction work site of the extension, launching TBMs east and west as well as taking away the tunnelling spoil by rail, reducing the need for lorry journeys.
 The tunnels would continue south-east, passing beneath Goldsmiths' College.
 A ventilation shaft would be located between New Cross Gate and Lewisham at Alexandra Cottages.
 The shaft would provide ventilation for the tunnels, as well as emergency access in the unlikely event of fire/other incidents.
 Lewisham station would be located south-west of the existing railway and DLR station, on the site of the current bus station.
 The route would then turn south towards Wearside Road, the site of a Lewisham Council maintenance depot.
 Wearside Road would be used to help build the extension, as well as store and turn around trains when the extension is operational.
 It would also permit access to the Hayes line for a future extension to Hayes and Beckenham Junction.

 Future extension to Hayes and Beckenham Junction

-Following completion of the Lewisham extension, TfL proposes extending the line over the existing National Rail line to Hayes and Beckenham Junction, adding an additional 10 stations to the line.
+Following completion of the Lewisham extension, TfL proposes extending the service over the existing National Rail line to Hayes and Beckenham Junction, adding an additional ten stations to the line.
 The line would have to be converted for the Bakerloo line, with TfL stating that all stations along the line would be made step-free from street to train.

-Benefits of the extension
+Interim bus service

+A Superloop route, "BL1" was introduced on 27 September 2025, to provide a service until the Bakerloo line extension is completed.
+The BL1 Bakerloop service runs seven days a week in the daytime and evenings.
+During its first week in operation, the bus was free to use.

+Expected benefits

 TfL, local councils and campaign groups have outlined a wide range of benefits of the extension including: